alx/bip39_wordlist_print/README.md

 ## 📄 License

 Free to use and modify.
-Based on modern web technologies (Jinja2 + WeasyPrint) for professional PDF generation.
+Based on modern web technologies (Jinja2 + Google Chrome) for professional PDF generation.